 Fox Broadcasting Co., a unit of Rupert Murdoch’s News Corp.
-(NWSA), sought a preliminary court ban against Dish Network Corp.’s feature that let consumers skip commercials, saying it would lose revenue otherwise.
+(NWSA:US), sought a preliminary court ban against Dish Network Corp.’s feature that let consumers skip commercials, saying it would lose revenue otherwise.

 Fox, in an Aug.
 22 filing in Los Angeles federal court, also sought to stop Dish from offering a function that records all prime-time shows on the four major U.S. networks and saves them for as long as eight days.

 TV networks including Fox, CBS Corp.
-(CBS) and Comcast Corp.
-(CMCSA)’s NBC sued Dish in May, claiming its new AutoHop digital video- recording feature, which allows viewers to automatically skip through commercials on recorded programs, infringes their copyrights and breaches Dish’s contracts.
+(CBS:US) and Comcast Corp.
+(CMCSA:US)’s NBC sued Dish in May, claiming its new AutoHop digital video- recording feature, which allows viewers to automatically skip through commercials on recorded programs, infringes their copyrights and breaches Dish’s contracts.

 The services by Dish, the third-largest U.S. pay-TV company, and possibly by competitors, would lead to a “massive reduction” of viewers for network television, prompting advertisers to pay less or stop buying commercials altogether, Fox said.